backdrop-contrib/bueditor/README.txt

 Preview:
 Previews the textarea content.
-By default, lines and paragraphs break automatically. eDefPreview function accept 2 parameter.
+By default, lines and paragraphs break automatically.
-Set first parameter to true to preview pure html.
-Set second parameter to true to preview only the selected text: eDefPreview(true);//no automatic line breaking. preview is based on pure HTML. eDefPreview(false, true);//only the selection is previewed.

 Help:
 Displays the title(hint) for each button in the editor.